removingnest109/openstream/README.md

 This will start both the SQL Server and the Openstream server.

--d runs the containers in detached mode, and --pull ensures the latest image is always pulled
+-d runs the containers in detached mode, and --pull ensures the latest image is always pulled.

 The Docker Compose file will automatically setup mssql-server with the user "sa" and the password in the docker-compose.yml.